6 Helpful Strategies for Discussing Current Events in the Classroom

 It’s ok to say, “I don’t know.”

-If a student asks a question where there’s not a clear answer, it’s ok to say that we don’t know what happened or that we don’t have an answer.
+If a student asks a question where there’s no clear answer, it’s ok to say that we don’t know what happened or that we don’t have an answer.
 Students will respect our humility and honesty.

 Look for the helpers.

-One of my favorite quotes from Fred Rogers is “When something scary is happening, look for the helpers.
+One of my favorite quotes from Fred Rogers is, “When something scary is happening, look for the helpers.
 You will always find people who are helping.”
-This can be a great way to share organizations that are making a difference on the ground and provide a way for students to take action.
+This can be a great way to share organizations or people wh are making a difference.

 Comments